OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

 3. Start the local web server.

-    * If you're using Excel 2016 for Windows, run the following command to start the local web server, launch Excel, and sideload the add-in:
+    * If you'll be using Excel for Windows to test your custom functions, run the following command to start the local web server, launch Excel, and sideload the add-in:

         ```bash
         npm start
         ```

-    * If you're using Excel Online, run the following command to start the local web server:
+    * If you'll be using Excel Online to test your custom functions, run the following command to start the local web server:

         ```bash
         npm run start-web